thantags04/thantags04/README.md

 # ♑ About Me:
-I'm a 19 years old 1st year BSIT student at Saint Columban College. <br>Studying, Coding, Dancing, and Music is life.
+I'm a 19 years old 1st year BSIT student at Saint Columban College. <br> My music will tell you more about me than I will.

 ## 🌐 Socials: